roman-milk/roman-milk.github.io/he-looked-like-me.md

  She grabbed my hand and put it between her legs.
 She wasn't lying.

  "I'd love to share you, Dana.
 You sure you want to do it now?
 Are you up to it?
 You could barely stay awake."
-Report_Story #2